 - Tightness of the neck bands and cheeks

 Just like facial paralysis, each synkinesis patient needs to be evaluated on an individual basis by Dr. Azizzadeh to determine what course of treatment will provide the best results.
 Synkinesis patients have several treatment options including Botox, selective neurectomy, and/or physical therapy.
-Botox and selective neurectomy both work by decreasing the activity of the nerves and muscles that are causing the unwanted facial movements.
-Physical therapy helps patietns retrain their muscles for further smile improvement.
+These treatments both work by decreasing the activity of the nerves and muscles that are causing the unwanted facial movements.
+Physical therapy helps patients retrain their muscles for further smile improvement.

-Overcoming the effects of facial paralysis or synkinesis is a long and difficult process.
+Overcoming the effects is a long and difficult process.
 With the proper treatments (surgical or non-surgical), facial paralysis and synkinesis patients can recover some of their lost facial movement and regain animation in their facial expressions.